Topological expansion of unitary integrals and maps

 \begin{definition} Let $n\geq 1$ and $g \geq 0$ be integers, and $I$ be a finite subset of the positive integers.
 Let $\bm{r} = (r_{1}, \ldots, r_{n}) \in \N^{n}$, $\gamma \in \Sym(I)$, $\bm{t}\colon I \to[n]$ and $\bm{\epsilon}\colon I \to \{\pm 1\}$.

-We denote by $\mathfrak{C}^{\bm{r}}_{I, \bm{\epsilon}, \rho, \bm{t}}$ the set of multicolored maps of unitary type $\carte$ with $n$ colors, with label set $I$, and with $r_{i}$ vertices of color $i$, for $1 \leq i \leq n$, such that $\rho_{\carte} = \rho$, $\bm{\epsilon}_{\carte} = \bm{\epsilon}$, and $\bm{t}_{\carte} = \bm{t}$.
+We denote by $\mathfrak{C}^{\bm{r}}(I, \bm{\epsilon}, \gamma, \bm{t})$ the set of multicolored maps of unitary type $\carte$ with $n$ colors, with label set $I$, and with $r_{i}$ vertices of color $i$, for $1 \leq i \leq n$, such that $\gamma_{\carte} = \gamma$, $\bm{\epsilon}_{\carte} = \bm{\epsilon}$, and $\bm{t}_{\carte} = \bm{t}$.

-We denote by $\mathfrak{C}_{g, I, \bm{\epsilon}, \rho, \bm{t}}$ the set of multicolored maps of unitary type $\carte$ with $n$ colors, with label set $I$, and of genus $g$, such that $\rho_{\carte} = \rho$, $\bm{\epsilon}_{\carte} = \bm{\epsilon}$, and $\bm{t}_{\carte} = \bm{t}$. \end{definition}
+We denote by $\mathfrak{C}(g, I, \bm{\epsilon}, \gamma, \bm{t})$ the set of multicolored maps of unitary type $\carte$ with $n$ colors, with label set $I$, and of genus $g$, such that $\gamma_{\carte} = \gamma$, $\bm{\epsilon}_{\carte} = \bm{\epsilon}$, and $\bm{t}_{\carte} = \bm{t}$. \end{definition}

 We then have the analog of Theorem \ref{thm:permutational_model} \begin{theorem} Let $n \geq 1$ be an integer, and $I$ be a finite subset of the positive integers.
-Let $\bm{r} = (r_{1}, \ldots, r_{n}) \in \N^{n}$, $\rho \in \Sym(I)$, $\bm{t}\colon I \to[n]$ and $\bm{\epsilon}\colon I \to \{\pm 1\}$.
+Let $\bm{r} = (r_{1}, \ldots, r_{n}) \in \N^{n}$, $\gamma \in \Sym(I)$, $\bm{t}\colon I \to[n]$ and $\bm{\epsilon}\colon I \to \{\pm 1\}$.
 Define $J_{i} = \bm{t}^{-1}(i)$ and $\bm{\epsilon}_{i} = \bm{\epsilon}|_{J_{i}}$ for $1 \leq i \leq n$.